zik-uralov/daily-jokes/joke_history.md

 - 2025-12-04 13:11:17: Chuck Norris proved that we are alone in the universe.
 We weren't before his first space expedition. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-04 13:31:19: Chuck Norris was on American Gladiators and finished the whole show before the first commercial break. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-04 13:51:22: What do you call a cow with no legs?
 Ground beef. (source: https://icanhazdadjoke.com/)
+- 2025-12-04 14:11:24: Why was Pavlov's beard so soft?
+Because he conditioned it. (source: https://icanhazdadjoke.com/)